aidan46-crypto/evm-wallet/README.md

 ## Configuration

-The server starts up and loads configuration from `config.toml` in the root of the directory.
+The server starts up and loads configuration from `toml/config.toml` in the root of the directory.
 While the server is running configuration can be added by using the endpoints, see the next section.
-Every time a EVM configuration is added it will add the new configuration to `config.toml`.
+Every time a EVM configuration is added it will add the new configuration to `toml/config.toml`.

 ## Endpoints